shikhir-arora/karma-simple/README.md

 > We will have *super seamless* update scripts - in-fact if you use the installer all one needs to do to update is `git pull` and we will have a way for the Botowner to do that in Discord shortly!

-> You will need a MongoDB URL setup.
+~~> You will need a MongoDB URL setup.
 This in for Enmap.
-More on this below.
+More on this below.~~ *No longer needed as of 3.0.0 - see below for more*

 ### Windows: Installer

-- Download `installer.bat` [link here](https://github.com/shikhir-arora/karma-simple/releases/download/v1.0.4/installer.bat) and **run/open with Administrator access**
+- Download `installer.bat` [link here](https://github.com/shikhir-arora/karma-simple/releases/download/3.0.0/installer.bat) and **run/open with Administrator access**

 - This should install the Node modules and KarmaBot files.

 - **Do not use this to update the bot, which can be done with a simple git pull as it will delete your old Karma files!
-Only use it for the initial/fresh install.** *(the install scripts are meant for ease of use; ideally you should use the `git` workflow and clone the repo, etc.)
+Only use it for the initial/fresh install. (the install scripts are meant for ease of use; ideally you should use the `git` workflow and clone the repo, etc. -- instructions are below)**

 - Git and Node are required; the script will error but there will be a link provided if Node/Git are not detected.

-- You will need a MongoDB URL setup.
+~~- You will need a MongoDB URL setup.
 This in for Enmap.
-More on this below.
+More on this below.~~ *No longer needed as of 3.0.0*

 While we are on the [npm](https://npmjs.org/package/karma-simple) directory and the bot can indeed can be installed via. npm in a single-pass: `npm install karma-simple` - which manages everything, you must be aware of where it installs, as *all* users need to configure `config.json` which links in the project.
 Our install-script makes sure this folder structure is kept intact by installing to a temporary directory and deleting it after. **Also, I can't guarantee npm will always be up-to-date as I don't push to npm unless there's some major release.** It was put there a loooong time ago. 🙃